 - 4.1.
-The objectives of the research were as follows: - 1.
-Assess capacity of local food and drink businesses to supply to SLC Resources; - 2.
-Identify local food and drink businesses who can currently meet the Council demand: - 3.
-Identify food and drink businesses who could develop to meet demand; - 4.
-Identify challenges to local businesses to begin to supply and to the Council in purchasing; and - 5.
-Recommend actions for the Council and partners to address and overcome barriers.
+The objectives of the research were as follows:- - assess capacity of local food and drink businesses to supply to SLC Resources - identify local food and drink businesses who can currently meet the Council demand - identify food and drink businesses who could develop to meet demand - ♦ identify challenges to local businesses to begin to supply and to the Council in purchasing; and - recommend actions for the Council and partners to address and overcome barriers

-5. Activities undertaken to deliver the project
+5. Activities Undertaken to Deliver the Project

-- 5.1.
-The consultant undertook the following activities:- - ◆ Internal engagement with the Council including bilateral and group meetings with officers from Facilities, Social Work, Economic Development, Performance and Development teams and South Lanarkshire Leisure and Culture (SLLC) and data collection on food requirements and provision per department - External engagement with local food and drink businesses across Lanarkshire via a variety of methods (online meetings, online survey, drop-in sessions, direct contact via emails and calls) - ♦ External engagement with industry bodies (i.e. Scotland Excel, Scotland Food and Drink, Lanarkshire Larder, Soil Association, SAC Consulting, National Farmers Unions) - ♦ External engagement with other local authority representatives; - ♦ Analysis of documentation received (Council and SLLC food and drink purchasing details, country of origin purchasing data, agricultural census) - Analysis of research (data, questionnaire, feedback from meetings and discussions)
+The consultant undertook the following activities:-

+- internal engagement with the Council including bilateral and group meetings with officers from Facilities, Social Work, Economic Development, Performance and Development Teams and South Lanarkshire Leisure and Culture (SLLC) and data collection on food requirements and provision per department - external engagement with local food and drink businesses across Lanarkshire via a variety of methods (online meetings, online survey, drop-in sessions, direct contact via emails and calls) - external engagement with industry bodies (ie, Scotland Excel, Scotland Food and Drink, Lanarkshire Larder, Soil Association, SAC Consulting and National Farmers Unions) - external engagement with other local authority representatives - analysis of documentation received (Council and SLLC food and drink purchasing details, country of origin purchasing data, agricultural census) - analysis of research (data, questionnaire, feedback from meetings and discussions)

-6. Summary of Fare Consulting Limited findings and additional data provided by Scotland Excel
+6. Summary of Fare Consulting Limited Findings and Additional Data Provided by Scotland Excel

 6.1.
-Overview of Council buyers
+Overview of Council Buyers

-- ◆ Facilities Service is the largest purchaser of food and drink.
+- ♦ Facilities Services is the largest purchaser of food and drink.
 It represents 86% of the value of food purchased by the Council (including all Resources and SLLC).
 The Service supplies food to 93 nurseries, 125 primary schools, 7 Additional Support Need schools and 17 high schools, staff restaurant and community meals.
 The Service has a legislative duty to provide school meals which comply with the nutritional requirements of National Requirements for Food and Drink in School (Scotland) Regulations 2020, for Nurseries the standard for meals is "setting the Table".
 In addition to these legislative requirements, the Service provides over 500 adapted diets for medical and cultural needs for pupils.
 The Service must comply with Food Safety Act 1990 and ensure that all suppliers are vetted and have the accreditations and safety standards in place.
-Scotland Excel uses the Environmental Health Service to ensure that food and drink contracts meet the relevant safety standards and can provide full traceability of food - Social Work Resources is the second largest purchaser (9% of the total value of food purchased) with food provision to care homes and day care - ♦ SLLC purchase food and drink for visitor cafés and for events at SLLC venues (4% of the total value of food purchased) - ♦ Other Resources (Housing and Technical, Finance and Corporate, Education) have limited spend with ad hoc requirements
+Scotland Excel uses the Environmental Health Service to ensure that food and drink contracts meet the relevant safety standards and can provide full traceability of food - ♦ Social Work Resources is the second largest purchaser (9% of the total value of food purchased) with food provision to care homes and day care - SLLC purchases food and drink for visitor cafés and for events at SLLC venues (4% of the total value of food purchased) - ♦ other Resources (Housing and Technical, Finance and Corporate, and Education) have limited spend with ad hoc requirements

 6.2.
-Overview of food purchased
+Overview of Food Purchased